Iranian opposition: Opposition Unity

-On 12 June 2019, the 10-year anniversary of the 2009 Iranian presidential election, 14 opposition activists in and outside Iran signed the Statement of 14 Political Activists.
-The open letter proposed a series of political and civil demands, including improvements to women's rights in Iran, greater independence between the branches of government, amendments to the Constitution of Iran, and for Supreme Leader Ali Khamenei to step down.
-Other activists also signed letters with similar content in August, resulting in several arrests.
+On 12 June 2019, the tenth anniversary of the 2009 Iranian presidential election, 14 opposition activists based both inside and outside Iran signed an open letter known as the Statement of 14 Political Activists.
+The statement proposed a series of political and civil demands, including greater protection for women's rights, increased independence between the branches of government, amendments to the Constitution of Iran, and the resignation of supreme leader Ali Khamenei.
+Similar letters were published by other activists in August 2019, leading to a number of arrests.

-In October 2020, Reza Pahlavi issued a message titled "New Pact", emphasizing the rejection of the monopoly of power.
+In October 2020, Reza Pahlavi issued a message titled "New Pact", emphasising the rejection of the monopoly of power.
 He called for stronger connections between acts of civil disobedience throughout the country, including protests and strikes.
 He also called on all pro-democracy political forces to set aside their differences and unite for the transition from the Islamic Republic.
-Abdulla Mohtadi, Secretary General of the Komalah Party and a member of the Iran Transition Council, considered this message a positive first step, but did not consider it sufficient for unity among the opposition.
-Mojtaba Vahedi viewed Pahlavi's message positively, and commended his opposition to individual rule.
-However, Vahedi criticized Pahlavi's claim about his lack of desire for political power, asserting that political power is needed to implement political activity.
+Abdulla Mohtadi, Secretary General of the Komala Party of Iranian Kurdistan and a member of the Iran Transition Council, considered this message a positive first step, but did not consider it sufficient for unity among the opposition.
+Mojtaba Vahedi viewed Pahlavi's message positively, and commended his opposition to individual rule; however, Vahedi criticised Pahlavi's claim about his lack of desire for political power, asserting that political power is needed to implement political activity.
 He further called on Pahlavi to deal with those who create discord among the Iranian opposition to avoid prolonging the Islamic Republic.
 Ammar Maleki, a professor of political science in the Netherlands, assessed this move as positive and promising, but believed that more practical action is required.